kompanie-dev/reagenz/README.md

 export class MyCounter extends Component {
     constructor() {
-        super({
         // The selectors you want to use inside your render function
-            // If values of the selectors change, the entire component re-renders
+        // If values of the selectors change, the entire component re-renders super([getCount]);
-            count: getCount
-        });
     }

     // This function generates the innerHTML of the component.